-This Dakota Hunter Blog shows you some rare photos of the Consolidated Catalina PBY before, during and after WWII.
-The Seaplane was a contemporary of the Douglas DC-3/ C-47 with more or less equal dimensions, same radial R-1830 Pratt & Whitney aero engines and belonging to the very selected group of WWII built aircraft that even in the New Age still flies in an operational role.
-Along with that Douglas C-47 and the Curtiss Commando C-46, they make the Jurassic Park of Aviation with the Catalina still operational in the fire-fighting role.
-NOTE; my new photo album about this subject is in the making, titled:
+The Flying Boat was a contemporary of the Douglas DC-3/ C-47 with more or less equal dimensions, same radial R-1830 Pratt & Whitney aero engines, and belonging to the very select group of WWII-built aircraft that had a long Post-War second career.
+Along with that Douglas C-47/DC-3 and the Curtiss Commando C-46, they make the Jurassic Park of Aviation with the Catalina until recently still operational in the fire-fighting role.

 Photo above shows a magnificent shot of a Catalina on patrol over the Aleutian Islands.
 The string of islands was running from the Alaskan “panhandle” all the way West to Asia.
 There was a justified fear that this string could be used by Japanese Naval Forces to hop from the West over the islands right into Alaska.
 The Japanese occupied two tiny islands in the far western part of the ring, both were American soil.
-In June 1942, a Japanese attack with Aircraft carriers on Dutch Harbor, AK followed and the panic in Alaska was complete and justified.
-Long Distance patrols with the versatile Catalina PBY-5A were executed around the clock.
+In June 1942, a Japanese attack with Aircraft carriers on Dutch Harbor, Alaska followed; the panic in Alaska was complete and justified.
+Long Distance patrol flights with the versatile Catalina PBY-5A were executed around the clock.
 See for more details of this authentic story my earlier Blog (08-08-2015) about this most interesting subject.
 Click here at Nippon’s second attack on the USA.

 Photo above shows a later version of the Catalina known as the PBN-1 Nomad.
 138 of these aircraft were supplied to the Russians under Lend-Lease along with a quantity of PBY-6A amphibians.
 In addition, 24 PBYs known initially as GSTs were built in Russia under license but with locally built power plants after three had been provided from the USA as pattern aircraft.
-The Lend-Lease machines were delivered by air from the USA by several routes – the mid-Atlantic via Puerto Rico, Brazil, West Africa, Egypt, and Sebastopol; the North Atlantic via Newfoundland, Iceland and Murmansk and the Alaskan route via Kodiak to Vladivostok and onwards via Siberia.
+The Lend-Lease machines were delivered by air from the USA by several routes – the mid-Atlantic via Puerto Rico, Brazil, West Africa, Egypt, and Sebastopol; the North Atlantic route via Newfoundland, Iceland and Murmansk and the Alaskan route via Kodiak to Vladivostok and onwards via Siberia.
 (Information courtesy David Legg, editor of “The Catalina News’ Magazine who gave me fabulous support in the making of this book!)

 Catalina’s were also used for commercial air travel right after the war.
 For example, Qantas flew commercial passengers from Suva to Sydney, a journey of 2,060 miles, which in 1949 took two days.
 The longest commercial flights ever made (measured in flight hours) were the Qantas Amphibian flights flown weekly from June 1943 through July 1945 over the Indian Ocean.
 Qantas offered non-stop service between Perth and Colombo, a distance of 3,592 nmi/4,134 mi/ 6,652 km).
 As the Catalina typically cruised at 110 knots/ 130 mph/200 km/h, this took from 28 to 32 hours and was called the “flight of the double sunrise”, since the passengers saw two sunrises during their non-stop journey.
 The flight was made in radio silence because of the possibility of Japanese attacks and had a maximum payload of 1,000 lb (450 kg) or three passengers plus 143 lb (65 kg) of military and diplomatic/ secret cargo (Source Wikipedia).

-Can you believe such a romantic dream to come true?
-Well, in the year 1993, I was engaged as a Corporate Creative Director and was requested to write a storyboard for a TV Documentary series, focused on an “Out of the Box -Travel around the World” concept.
-Now, you guess what I came up with?
-No, not the Jumbo or the Concorde, that would be too easy.
-What came out of my pen was the “Catalina Odyssey”, based on what I had experienced in Borneo some 40 years earlier!
+Can you believe such a romantic dream to ever come true?
+Well, in the year 1993, I was engaged as a Corporate Creative Executive and was requested to submit a storyboard for a TV-Documentary series, focused on an “Out of the Box -Travel around the World” concept, sort of a modern Jules Verne’s “Around the World in 80 Days”

 In 8 episodes of the series, the first Trans Atlantic Tour took place in July 1993.
 I hired the Catalina Z-CAT from Zimbabwe that flew the African Catalina Safari tours from the Victoria Falls to Luxor, Egypt under the guidance of its owner, Frenchman Pierre Jaunet.
 On that expensive Safari flight, he had famous entrepreneurs as Bill Gates and his Microsoft Board of Directors booked for a 2-weeks flight.

 For more photos and info about the Catalina, see my landing page http://www.catalinabook.com